disqus/mule/README.rst

 Mule is a generic framework for distributing tests using Celery.
 It also provides many tools such as xunit, multi-processing (without Celery), and general optimizations for unittest/2.

+MULE IS IN DEVELOPMENT AND UNSTABLE
+MULE IS IN DEVELOPMENT AND UNSTABLE
+MULE IS IN DEVELOPMENT AND UNSTABLE
+MULE IS IN DEVELOPMENT AND UNSTABLE
+MULE IS IN DEVELOPMENT AND UNSTABLE
+MULE IS IN DEVELOPMENT AND UNSTABLE

+With that in mind, continue to the install guide :)

 Install
 =======